stalomeow/StarRailNPRShader/Documentation~/en-us/automatic-material-setup.md

 ## Tool Extension

-After importing the `HSR.NPRShader.Editor.Tools` namespace, declare a class with a parameterless constructor derived from `BaseMaterialSetter`.
+After importing the `HSR.NPRShader.Editor.Automation` namespace, declare a class with a parameterless constructor derived from `BaseMaterialSetter`.
 The following members can be overridden:

 ### Properties